Brain Tumors and Seizures

 • If and how your body moves during the seizure.

-• Focal onset.
-The seizure starts in and only affects one part of the brain.
-This is determined by someone reporting what happened during the seizure.
+• Focal onset: The seizure starts in and only affects one part of your brain.
+This is determined by a witness being able to explain what happened during the seizure..
 This type is most common if you have a brain tumor.

-• Focal aware.
-Only a small part of the brain is affected, and you are fully aware, even if you can’t speak.
-You can remember the seizure afterward, even if you cannot describe it.
+• Focal aware: Only a small part of the brain is affected, and you are fully aware, even if you can’t speak.
+You can remember the seizure after, even if you cannot describe it.

-• Non-motor or absence seizures.
-There is often no movement during the seizure.
+• Non-motor or absence seizures: Often, the only movement you may have are small twitches in a certain part of the body, such as the eyelids twitching.
 It can cause a change in heart rate or breathing, staring, and problems talking or understanding.
-You can still have sensory effects, such as visual hallucinations (seeing things that are not there), and smelling, feeling, or hearing something that isn’t there.
-One exception is that you can have small twitches in a certain part of the body, such as the eyelids twitching.
+You can still have sensory effects, like visual hallucinations (seeing things that are not there), and smelling, feeling, or hearing something that isn’t there.

 Two people can have the same type of seizure but have very different things happen during the seizure.
 This is because the actual things a person does during a seizure are based on what area of the brain is affected and what that area controls.